department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/Overpay Copay Architecture Intent.md

 ## Metrics, logging, observability, alerting
 - Identify key areas to monitor
+  - Key areas to monitor for the user include screen views, statement downloads, and url navigation to pay.gov with Google Analytics
+  - Success and errors through the API will be tracked and alerted through datadog and likely linked to a new slack channel specifically for overpay/copay

 ## Infrastructure and network changes
 - List any changes or additions